kiboschool/course-programming-2/src/lessons/classes-and-objects/exercises.md

-one of them at the coordinates (2, 2) one of them at the coordinates (0, 0) one of them at the coordinates (-2, -2)
+one of them at the coordinates (2, 2) one of them at the coordinates (0, 0) one of them at the coordinates (-2, -2) create a copy of the first point and use moveRight to move it to the right.

 Point Class has a moveTo(x, y) method